 Here are some suggested strategies with increasing levels of risk and reward.
 Words of warning—be sure to employ all three categories to be comprehensive.

-1. READ Look through a professional lens.
+1. RESEARCH Look through a professional lens.

 You can learn a lot about your areas of interest from your computer screen or a print publication.
+Gain information and knowledge for short and long-term professional goal setting and implementation.

 Some key patterns you’ll want to narrow in on include: